Everything Leaving Netflix In January 2021

 The cliche "new year, new you" mantra is especially irrelevant in 2020 considering we're still mid-global pandemic, and we'll probably be quarantined at home for a while longer into 2021.
-But one thing "new" thing we can guarantee?
+But one "new" thing we can guarantee?
 Your Netflix queue.

 Come January, there will be an influx of brand new movies and TV shows on the streaming service, but that also means the app is letting go of a handful of titles to make room for all the new additions.